melbourne-intake-1/project-3-linkbot/readme.md

 ## Problem
 - When CFA students find useful resources, they often post them into the CFA Slack channel.
-- However, these resources often get lost amongst the other posts and comments, or are not stored in an easily accessible, or organised, way for future use.
+- However, these resources often get lost amongst the other posts and comments or are not stored in an easily accessible (or organised) way for future use.
 - This project will look at ways of preserving and filtering this information for the benefit of CFA students and teachers.
 - After discussions with the client, it became apparent that the aim of the application was for it to integrate with Slack so students wouldn't have to post links in both Slack and our application (although this option should be included).